Dinu-Senal/actium/README.md

 Actium is a Decentralized Application (DApp) built upon the Solana Blockchain for its higher transaction speed, lower gas fees, and elevate the data integrity.

 Due to existing incompetent centralized vessel maintenance systems, vessels are prone to get distressed and shipwrecked.
 Port authorities and other stakeholders have difficulty deciding the vessel's seaworthiness because data is not trustworthy and traceable.
-Actium will provide a solution for the above drawbacks by developing a decentralized vessel maintenance and procurement supply chain, further increasing the capability of tracing, data immutability, transparency, and security.
+Actium provides a solution for the above drawbacks by integrating decentralization concept for vessel maintenance system, further increasing the capability of tracing, data immutability, transparency, and security.

-# Explore Live Version
+## Explore Live Version
 **Note: You need to have phantom wallet extention to login to the web application*

 [Actium Website](https://actium.netlify.app)